 I started googling and was absolutely shocked when I found hundreds of warnings and articles about the “Bedouin romance scam”.
 Apparently, they pull off the same thing with all solo female travelers – show them off-the-beaten-path places, invite them for dinner under the stars in the desert and so on.

 Now I understood why so many of them were married to Western women – many girls fall for these stories and actually marry them.
 After they get back to their home countries, the Bedouins tell them that their donkey died and they need to buy a new one so they can earn money, or their Mom got sick, or whatever story they can think of to get money from their “wives”.
 Wives, not wife – most of them have more than one.
 That’s why they can afford to travel to places like Thailand.
 What these girls get in return?
 Well, usually STD’s and a ton of sweet lies.
-The Bedouins in Petra aren’t even real Bedouins, they’re Bedul – apparently a Gypsie tribe.
+The Bedouins in Petra belong to a tribe called Bedul – apparently a Gypsie tribe.

 Sex tourism the other way around